ROAD TRIP TUSCANY IN 7-10 DAYS

-It is quite affordable, reliable (yes, my trains always ran a few minutes late, but I consider this tolerable) efficiently.
+It is quite affordable and reliable (yes, my trains always ran a few minutes late, but I consider this tolerable).
 If I had to choose one way of getting around, it would be train travel in Italy.
 However, getting to smaller towns and villages without a train station is a bit trickier.

 TIP: Always, always validate your ticket.
 Even if you buy your ticket at the ticket counter for the next train/bus, you need to validate it at one of the little machines at the station for trains and in the bus for bus rides.

-I visited Tuscany at the end of March/beginning of April, and it was a lovely time to visit.
+- I visited Tuscany in spring: at the end of March/beginning of April.
+It was a lovely time to visit.
 Temperatures were mild (around 16°- 20ºC), but I also experienced a few rainy days.
 The trees were blossoming, and it was hilly and lush.
 The places were not crowded (except Florence and Pisa), and I did not have to rub shoulders with other tourists.

-Personally, I would visit Tuscany next time at the end of April or early May as it gets a bit warmer and the scenery is supposed to be even more colorful and bright.
+Personally, I recommend visiting at the end of April or early June as it gets a bit warmer and the scenery is supposed to be even more colorful and bright.